 You can, however, add a little bread flour in place of some all-purpose flour.
 You’ll need to toy around with the measurements, so if you find tinkering fun, you have a new and tasty project on your hands.

-If you want a soft cookie, you need to learn how to read a recipe.
+You need to learn how to read a recipe if you want a soft cookie.
 Ready to get all Nancy Drew here?
 The recipe text holds a few big clues.

 “To keep it simple, cookie recipes that contain a lot of butter, brown sugar or egg yolks are going to yield soft and chewy cookies, because those ingredients add moisture and retain it for a longer amount of time.